WelderUpdates/ZeroDocs/zero_editor_documentation/zeromanual/gameplay/input/mouseinput.markdown

  ####  MouseEnter, MouseExit, and MouseEnterPreview

-When the mouse cursor "enters" a mouse event target — that is, when it goes from not being over the target to being over it from the perspective of the viewport showing it — the [ MouseEnter](https://github.com/zeroengineteam/ZeroDocs/blob/master/code_reference/event_reference.markdown#mouseenter) event is dispatched to that target that frame.
-Likewise, when the cursor "exits" a target — it goes from over it to not over it — the [ MouseExit](https://github.com/zeroengineteam/ZeroDocs/blob/master/code_reference/event_reference.markdown#mouseexit) event is dispatched to that target that frame.
+When the mouse cursor "enters" a mouse event target â€” that is, when it goes from not being over the target to being over it from the perspective of the viewport showing it â€” the [ MouseEnter](https://github.com/zeroengineteam/ZeroDocs/blob/master/code_reference/event_reference.markdown#mouseenter) event is dispatched to that target that frame.
+Likewise, when the cursor "exits" a target â€” it goes from over it to not over it â€” the [ MouseExit](https://github.com/zeroengineteam/ZeroDocs/blob/master/code_reference/event_reference.markdown#mouseexit) event is dispatched to that target that frame.

 As the mouse cursor enters a mouse event target, if it is simultaneously exiting another one, the [ MouseEnterPreview](https://github.com/zeroengineteam/ZeroDocs/blob/master/code_reference/event_reference.markdown#mouseenterpreview) event is dispatched that frame to the target being entered.
 This event is dispatched *immediately before* the **MouseExit** and subsequent **MouseEnter** events are dispatched, in the same frame.